Aristide Blank: Early life

+World War I

 Upon the expedition's end, Blank Jr helped to establish and finance two BMB naval transport enterprises—respectively operating on the Black Sea and the Danube.
-In the winter of 1914–1915, he was sent to the United Kingdom by the Ion I. C. Brătianu government in order to secure a loan for the state, establishing neutral Romania's closer ties to the Triple Entente.
-This mission caused much controversy at home: Foreign Minister Emanoil Porumbaru refused to sign his name to the deal, believing that it compromised Romania's policy of non-alignment; he was consequently forced to resign.
+In the winter of 1914–1915, he was sent to the United Kingdom by Ion I. C. Brătianu's PNL government, in order to secure a loan for the state, establishing neutral Romania's closer ties to the Triple Entente.
+He and George Danielopolu also formed a two-man delegation to the United States, reaching New York City in early December 1914.
+This mission caused much controversy at home: Foreign Minister Emanoil Porumbaru refused to sign his name to the deal, believing that it compromised Romania's policy of non-alignment; Porumbaru was consequently forced to resign.
 Upon his return, Blank debuted in economic theory with a tract on pricing policies, Scumpirea și ieftinirea traiului ("Increases and Decreases in the Cost of Living", Bucharest, 1915–1916); his ideas on this topic inspired banking clerks to set up a consumers' co-operative.
 During June 1915, he was involved in the grain trade out of Brăila, and criticizing the administration for imposing caps on the exports of foodstuffs.
 In September, he served as executive of an anonymous partnership for the manufacture and sale of ammunition.
 This had been established by his father with participation from Culoglu, Alexandru Kirițescu, and Mihail Săulescu.
 As reported by Argetoianu, Blank Jr still had connections in the German Empire, which he used to plant his protege Felix Wieder in a German consortium—a position which Wieder then used to defraud that firm.